lflorian/cafeteria-anzeige/README.md

 # cafeteria-anzeige
-Arduino Uno based display which shows available stock
+Arduino Uno based product using LCD Display and Sliding Potentiometers to show available stock.
+Display is color coded and sliders allow for multiple products.